Home

 Now humorously know as the [RSGB] Royal Society of Good Buddies Ltd.

-We are not totally against the idea of a representative body, but when this company derives its entire income from within the hobby (apart from the income, if any, from publishing Ham Radio Today, if indeed it still exists), you can't help but think that "arm's length transactions" are likely to be few and far between.
-Add to this the fact that registered with the same office address is another company called RSGB Licences Ltd. It seems that these vultures have designs on even more money from within the hobby!
+We are not totally against the idea of a representative body, but this company derives its entire income from within the hobby, you can't help but think that "arm's length transactions" are likely to be few and far between.

 News 31.05.2012:-